gatsbyjs/gatsby/docs/docs/api-specification.md

 Gatsby's APIs are tailored conceptually to some extent after React.js to improve the coherence between the two systems.

-The two top priorities of the API are a) enable a broad and robust plugin ecosystem and b) on top of that a broad and robust theme ecosystem (themes are on the back burner btw until after v1 comes out).
+The top two priorities of the API are to enable a broad and robust 1) plugin & 2) theme ecosystem.

 ## Prerequisites